High Energy Particle Physics - HEPP - Project

 Proton-proton collision leading to two Z particles: one Z decays to two muons, the other to two electrons.
 This is one of the Higgs candidates.
 Photo ATLAS.

 The HEPP project is part of the Norwegian CERN-related program, funded by the Research Council (RCN).
-During the successful 6-year period 2006-2011, although the main activity was ATLAS, project members were also involved in theoretical work related to and/or relevant for LHC physics, in software and distributed (Grid) computing, in detector upgrade activities, in the BABAR detector at SLAC, as well as in a vast outreach program towards young students and media.
+During the successful 6-year period 2006-2011, although the main activity was ATLAS, project members were also involved in theoretical work related to and/or relevant for LHC physics, in software and distributed (Grid) computing, in detector upgrade activities, as well as in a vast education & outreach program towards young students and media.
 The first 4-year period of the current program (2012-2019) successfully ended in December 2012 and the second period started in January 2016, with main emphasis the ATLAS experiment.
 The partners UiO, UiB and NTNU/HiG contribute with permanent staff members and PhD students.
 Post-docs are funded by RCN, as well as hardware, computing and operation of ATLAS.
 The HEPP project collaborates among others with NorduGrid, USIT, NeIC, Uninett Sigma 2, SDI, SINTEF.

 ATLAS-NORWAY project meetings and evaluations